openshift/enhancements/enhancements/builds/disable-builder-sa.md

   the internal registry.
 We may not be able to easily mitigate this, as the UX should be no different for failing to push to an external registry like quay.io.
+* Risk that this feature is enabled on clusters with a high magnitude of namespaces (10k), resulting in a large number of objects being created at once.
+This is mitigated by the rate limiters baked into the `openshift-controller-manager` controllers and the QPS limits for the controller clients.
+The current controller defaults (10 QPS, 100 burst) imply an upper bound of ~40 objects created per second, each one of fairly small size (under 1 KiB).
+At 10k namespaces, this represents at most 40 MiB of storage - small in comparison to the etcd limit of 8GiB.

 ### Drawbacks